 I couldn’t let the whole week go by without a sweet treat!

-Where I was prepared last week by having candy, Spring and Easter treats all lined up for everyone, I have totally failed for this week.
-I realized I have no recipes planed to use up all of those Easter supper recipes.
-I have a ham bone in my freezer and plan to utilize it later but after the smorgasbord on Sunday, I just had to ration my ham recipes.
-Don’t get my wrong, I love ham but I already had things thawing and can very quickly get overloaded by the same thing a few days in a row (… in other words I had no forethought and had already made a big pot of chili.
-Duh).
+Last week, I was totally prepared with candy, having Spring and Easter treats all lined up for everyone.
+This week, I have completely failed.
+I have no recipes planned to use up the Easter supper leftovers.
+I have a ham bone in my freezer that I will utilize later, but after the smorgasbord on Sunday, I had to ration my ham recipes.

 Raspberry Cupcakes